 When looking for a romantic weekend getaway from Miami we discovered Bimini, Bahamas.
-Only 50 miles from Miami the Bimini ferry will get you there in 2 hours.
-This seemed like the perfect opportunity for us to experience Bimini Bliss and we needed it after our adventure in Kenya with the kids.
+Only 50 miles from Miami, the Bimini ferry will get you there in 2 hours.
+This seemed like the perfect opportunity for us to experience Bimini Bliss and we needed it after our adventure in Kenya with kids.
 Here’s everything you need to know to get from Miami to Bimini and to plan the perfect Bimini vacation.

 How To Get From Miami to Bimini

-Take the Bimini Ferry from Miami by FRS Caribbean
+Take the Bimini Ferry from Miami to Bimini by FRS Caribbean

 FRS Caribbean operates the Bimini Ferry out of the Port of Miami.
 You can choose to do a day trip or stay as many nights on the island as you’d like.
 They operate Sunday, Wednesday, Friday and Saturday.
 Day trips start at $69.98 plus taxes or $209 RT including taxes to stay on the island.
 If you’re Military you will receive a 20% discount as a thank you for your service!
 Be sure to check Groupon before booking directly on as there are often deals posted to bring the cost down!
 A valid passport is required to take the Bimini Ferry.
 If you are visiting from another country you can read about the required documents here.
 FRS Caribbean used to operate the ferry to Bimini from Miami but ceased operations in August 2019.

-Take a Direct Flight to Bimini from Fort Lauderdale International Airport
+Take a Direct Flight from Miami to Bimini from Fort Lauderdale International Airport

 If you aren’t sold on taking the Bimini Ferry you can fly to the island.
 Silver Airlines which is partnered with United flies to Bimini 5 times a week.